Police report 2nd death from tornado in northern Michigan

 GAYLORD, Mich.
-(AP) — A second person died in a tornado that hit northern Michigan, authorities reported Saturday, as crews searched a mobile home park that was virtually destroyed by the rare weather event.
+(AP) — A second person died in a tornado that hit northern Michigan, authorities reported Saturday, as crews searched a mobile home park that was virtually destroyed by a rare twister in an area with no weather sirens.

 “There have been trailers picked up and turned over on top of each other.
 Just a very large debris field,” said Chris Martin, Otsego County fire chief.
 “Crews are in there right now doing a secondary search with heavy equipment.”